vitor-m-o/vitor-m-o/README.md

 #  vitor_mo
 ---

-- 📕 I'm a student passionate about programming, electronics, and technology, and I actively participate in related projects and initiatives to expand my skills and contribute to innovative solutions.
-Also active in Social Media with my youtube channel and game development.
+- I'm a student passionate about programming, electronics, technology and game development, I actively participate in related projects and initiatives to expand my skills and contribute to innovative solutions, while sharing my work in Social Medias.

 ---